andrew-codechimp/HA-Battery-Notes/README.md

 Go into Settings -> Integrations -> Battery Notes and click Configure on the device you want to edit.

 * How can I show my support?
+If you can add a device to the library that really helps grow the usefulness of this integration or you can
 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/yellow_img.png)](https://www.buymeacoffee.com/codechimp)